Caudal duplication: Causes

 The incomplete regression of Kovalevsky’s canal may also lead to formations of fibrous bands joining the hindgut to the spinal canal, possibly leading to the onset of diastemetaomyelia.
 These bands may divide the notochord, developing into duplications of the lower spine and spinal cord, the adjacent mesoderm is also divided, resulting in duplicates of GI and GU tracts.
 Subsequently, the duplications can also lead to the presence of a range of anomalies including dorsal enteric fistulas, enteric cysts, spina bifida, malformed or duplicated colon, bladder, sacrum, and lower spinal cord.

 Moreover, a midline pelvic mass defect during gestation could be an obstacle to caudal migration of paramesonephric structures (Müllerian duct), which could lead to duplication of the genital tract.
 Whilst failures of migration or fusion of those structures is one of the more prevalent embryological theories for duplication of lower genitourinary organs such as the bladder.
 Intestinal duplications extending into the rectum or anus is often rare.
 However, if the caudal cell mass is divided early, duplications of the distal bowel may still occur.

 In gastrointestinal abnormalities, a mechanism known as “caudal twinning” is proposed in which during the 23rd to 25th day of gestation, the intestinal tract is filled by rapid proliferation of endothelial cells, as the gut increases in size, vacuoles appear within the cell masses to constitute a single lumen.
 However, in abnormal cases where a vacuole is pinched off, a second lumen is created.
 The second lumen is then proposed to magnify in size in proportion to the growth of the colon, effectively duplicating all caudal structures distal from the point of separation.

 Diagnosis

 The condition can often be seen as malformations that can be diagnosed by a prenatal anomaly scan in the second trimester, while progressively detailed examinations can be conducted after the first day of life of the baby.
 If an abnormality is detected early on, psychological and surgical preparation may be required to resort to a cesarean section to prevent obstructed labour, in which medical paediatric and surgical care soon follows after delivery.

 Diagnosis during adulthood is extremely rare in cases where abnormalities are asymptomatic or are not visible upon physical inspection upon prenatal or birth inspections.
 Similarly to paediatric and prenatal diagnosis, an adulthood diagnosis can be made through various imaging modalities such as computed tomography (CT) scans to explicitly define the range of symptoms present in caudal duplication.

+Classification

+Dipygus deformity is a severe and extreme type of caudal duplication that occurs at the caudal end of the body axis, where it duplicates completely.